RickStrahl/Westwind.AspNetCore/readme.md

     * `MapPath()` - Map virtual path to physical path on disk
     * `Params()` - Return an item from Form, Query or Session collections.

+* **UserState Helper**
+The UserState object greatly simplifies working with auth 'cached' token data more easily by storing a single value in a user claim or forms auth ticket that can be easily restored into an typed object.
+The class supports easily serialization and auto-loading from Claims.
+Can be extended by subclassing and adding your own values.

 ## License
 The Westwind.Web.MarkdownControl library is an open source product licensed under: